 The caves are 1.5 miles south of Coleford town centre in Gloucestershire.

 From Coleford town centre follow the B4228 to St Briavels and Chepstow.
-After approximately 1 mile, turn right for Clearwell village (immediately after the Lambsquay Hotel).
-The car and coach park is immediately visible on your left after a few hundred yards.
+After approximately 1 mile, turn right for Clearwell village (immediately after ‘Calico’ at Lambsquay crossroad).
+The car and coach park is clearly signposted after a few hundred yards.

-Disabled access is available near the entrance to the caves, café and giftshop, please call us on 01594 832535 for more details.
+Disabled parking and access is available near the entrance to the caves, café and giftshop, please call us on 01594 832535 for more details.